Book: Return of the God Hypothesis2021 May 19

 For the universe problem the multiverse has been suggested as a solution, but it is not a solution because it only delays the reckoning of the naturalistic cause.

 Another suggestion (Hawking) is that since the laws of physics exist, or alternatively, since equations describing physics and the universe exist, they explain “why there is something rather than nothing”.
 However, this is only confusion and a category error because equations are descriptive but have no causal agency.
-And on what would the equations be recorded before the existence of matter?
+And on what would these equations be recorded before the existence of matter?

 The argument for a transcendent, purposive, creative, intelligent agent as the source of the universe and life is a positive argument based on known causes now in operation.
 The naturalistic counter-arguments all have serious defects - they don't stand up.
-By the standard method of multiple competing hypotheses, the agent explanation is the best scientific hypothesis.
+By the standard scientific method of multiple competing hypotheses, the agent explanation is the best scientific hypothesis.

 You should read the book!